 If in doubt, simply feel the leather.
 If it feels stiff or dry to the touch, it won’t hurt treating it with a care product.

-You can use off-the-shelf oils and waxes made for leather care or any vegetable oil.
-I always look for care products that contain coconut oil and beeswax These are really some of the best things you can apply to your leather in order to ensure that it is properly moisturised and protected from dirt, dust and water.
+You can use off-the-shelf oils and waxes made for leather conditioning.
+I always look for care products that contain coconut oil and beeswax.
+These are really some of the best things you can apply to your leather in order to ensure that it is properly moisturised and protected from dirt, dust and water.